sergiotales1/CS/math-for-computer-science/process.md

 plane / planar - 2d or flat

 quantifier - used to give quantity of something

-implication - compound statement

-appeal - to make a request ?

-presumably - used to say that what you think is the likely situation

-## Saved

 composite - something made up of different parts